LamaBleu/moRFeus_GUI/README.md

 Step generator mode will allow to increment the frequency (switched to generator mode) by steps (Hz) of regular interval (seconds)
 Power can be set at this moment. moRFeus device will toggle to generator mode.
 Steps can be negative (decremental steps) if F-start > F-end
-Sending freq to GQRX/VFO allow you to follow the signal in GQRX during the stepping-sequence.
+Sending freq to GQRX/VFO allow you **to follow the signal in GQRX** during the stepping-sequence.
-Try to listen the audio signal (CW mode) of the generator.
+Try to listen the audio signal (set GQRX in CW mode) of the generator.
 Very stable and clean !
 Here is an example : [screenshot](https://imgur.com/vmZoEP2) and [related audio](https://vocaroo.com/i/s0efbrP0W1cP)

 When using this feature please consider :